 4. Cloud-Based Data Storage

-With municipal government management software, important legal documents will be automatically stored in the cloud.
-That means your judicial workers will have immediate access to any relevant document they’ll need, and constituents’ private data will be kept private and secure once submitted to your municipal government.
+With municipal government management software, important legal documents will be automatically stored in the government cloud.
+That means your judicial workers will have immediate access to any relevant document they’ll need from anywhere, and constituents’ private data will be kept private, encrypted, and secure once submitted to your municipal government.

-You can learn more about the benefits of storing data in the cloud in our Should the Public Sector Use the Cloud or In-House Servers guide.
+You can learn more about the benefits of storing data in the cloud in our Should the Public Sector Use the Cloud or In-House Servers guide or in our article about Azure for Government.

 5. Paperless Courthouses